ryanbrewerstrata/git-gud/objective-02/hw_obj2.md

 ## Clone the repository to your desktop

-Next, we have to "clone" that repository down to your desktop, which essentially means downloading it and letting git know that the copy on Github.com is the "origin" we can send changes to.
+Next, we have to `clone` that repository down to your desktop, which essentially means downloading it and letting git know that the copy on Github.com is the `origin` we can send changes to.
 Open git bash (in your VM or windows local) or a terminal (on macOS).
 For reference, I'm doing this on my VM.

 ### Navigate to the spot to put your repo